kolayne/find_most_similar_image/README.md

 Imagine you are given a directory with a HUGE amount of images inside and something like a screenshot of one of them.

 This script allows you to find an image (in fact images) visually nearest to a given (target) image.
+It prints a table with absolute paths to original images sorted by similarity so that last entry is the most similar to the target

-It also allows to quickly search for images, similar to different targets, if you are searching in the same folder
+It also allows to quickly search for images, similar to different targets, if you are searching in the same set of images.
 ## Basic usage
 ```
 $ ./find_most_similar_image.py -h